n., plural: ecological niches

 The term niche (plural: niches) came from the Old (and modern) French niche, from nichier, meaning “to make a nest”, from Latin nidus nest.

-A vacant niche is the niche that is yet to be occupied in an environment.
-However, the existence of vacant niche is still a matter of debate.
+- A vacant niche is a niche that is yet to be occupied in an environment.
+However, the existence of a vacant niche is still a matter of debate.
 Nevertheless, possible causes of vacant niches are presumed to be habitat disturbances (e.g. forest fires and droughts) and evolutionary eventualities (i.e. when species failed to evolve).

 Beavers (genus Castor) are nocturnal, semi-aquatic rodents.
 They are known for constructing dams, canals, and lodges.
 Because of this activity, the water flow in the river where they live could alter, affecting both biotic and abiotic features of their environment.
 Other species that live near the watershed could be affected by the niche of the beaver in shaping the ecological features of their environment.